Class of 2018

-During her first two years at Notre Dame, Aline has been pursuing a major in Biochemistry and a minor in Science, Technology, and Values.
+Aline is pursuing a major in Biochemistry and a minor in Science, Technology, and Values at Notre Dame.
 She spent her first year at Notre Dame as a chair for the Africa Committee on the International Development Research Council and was involved in IDRC research for a rural clinic in Nicaragua.
 In the spring semester of 2015, Aline participated in the Center for Social Concerns’ U.S. Healthcare: Policy and Poverty Seminar in which she traveled to Washington, D.C.
-Aline joined the Student Union Board (SUB) her sophomore year as the Lead Programmer for the Ideas & Issues committee and will serve as a Director of Programming for three committees in her junior year.
-Aline is also very involved in her dorm serving as a Multicultural Commissioner last year and she will be a Welcome Weekend co-captain her junior year, and as a Resident Assistant her senior year.
+Aline joined the Student Union Board (SUB) her sophomore year as the lead programmer for the Ideas & Issues Committee and served as the director of programming for three committees in her junior year.
+Aline is also very involved in her dorm, where she has served as multicultural commissioner and Welcome Weekend co-captain her junior year, and as a Resident Assistant her senior year.

-For her Global Inquiry summer, Aline researched how socioeconomic status affects treatment of chronic diseases with a European Public Health Association (EUPHA) professor in Kosice, Slovakia and attended the EUPHA conference on Migrant and Ethnic Minority Health in Oslo, Norway.
+For her Global Inquiry summer, Aline researched how socioeconomic status affects treatment of chronic diseases with a European Public Health Association (EUPHA) professor in Kosice, Slovakia and attended the EUPHA Conference on Migrant and Ethnic Minority Health in Oslo, Norway.
 She spent her Professional Venture summer working on a joint project between Notre Dame's Eck Institute for Global Health and the St. Joseph County Health Department to prevent lead poisoning in the South Bend community.